-- Applicants are required to select and outline their technology solutions (all or any of the solutions) for each project area from the list below: - Part A: 100% fiber - Part A1: 100% Fiber based deployment, including CAIs (Covering 100% All BSLs in the project area) - Part A2: 100% Fiber based deployment, including CAIs but excluding Outliers - Part B: Fiber, reliable and alternative technologies deployment (100% BSLs in the PA or excluding selected Outliers / High-cost locations) - Fiber - Reliable HFC technology and Licensed Fixed Wireless - Alternative Technologies Unlicensed Fixed Wireless and LEO - Applicants are required to provide project cost information per each proposed technology type - Outliers: If the cost to serve a location using an end-to-end fiber solution is higher than 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected project area, the Applicant shall identify these locations as Outliers under part A2 and/or B and have the opportunity to exclude these locations from their application
+- Applicants are required to select and outline their technology solutions (all or any of the solutions) for each project area from the list below: - Part A1: 100% Fiber based deployment, including CAIs (Covering 100% All BSLs in the project area) - Part A2: 100% Fiber Based Deployment, Including CAIs and - o Option 1: Either excluding identified Outliers from Part A2 or - o Option 2: Proposing identified Outliers with alternative/ reliable technologies under Part B - Part B Fiber, reliable and alternative technologies deployment for proposing - Option 1: 100% BSLs in the Project Area with mixed technology solution - o Fiber - o Reliable HFC technology and Licensed Fixed Wireless - o Alternative Technologies Unlicensed Fixed Wireless and LEO - Option 2: Proposing select BSLs to serve with mixed technology and excluding any identified Outliers/ High-cost locations from the application, if applicable - Outliers: For Part A2: If the cost to serve a location using an end-to-end fiber solution is higher than 1.5x multiple of the average cost to serve for the rest of the BSLs in the selected project area, the Applicant shall identify these locations as Outliers for exclusion under Part A2 or propose reliable/alternative technology under Part B. For Part B: Applicants can define and identify any Outlier/High-cost location that they plan to exclude from their application under Part B, if applicable.